THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We’ve been really putting the pedal to the metal in Grenada.
-Knowing that we have major miles to go in the next three months, we are trying to get the boat in as great of condition as we can.
-That’s included:
+Our visit to the main island of Grenada has only been two stops: Grenada Marine and St. George’s, and we know we are missing out on plenty of interesting things to do in Grenada.
+Knowing that we have major miles to go in the next three months when we cross the Pacific, we are trying to get the boat in as great of condition as we can.

-One of our biggest reasons for getting hauled out was to check the mini-keel damage we discovered in Nanny Cay.
-It was very easy to tell once we got hauled out that there was no water coming from the keel.
+One of our biggest reasons for getting hauled out was to check the mini-keel damage we discovered while hauled out in Nanny Cay.
+It was very easy to tell once we got hauled out at Grenada Marine that there was no water coming from the keel.
 Success!

 Our last personalized package delivery (aka Madeline) included snap and zipper lubricant.
 I took my time going around every single snap in our enclosure and lubricating it.
 I also lubricated the zippers and stitched up an area where our battens were popping out of the doors.